 What do I use?

 Despite trying out different tools, at the moment I would say I am quite happy with Travis and GitHub Actions.
-I like that Travis is very flexible and I always feel in control of my builds but it is also one of its downsides.
-Sometimes a containization approach does a lot of the boring stuff for you.
-Yes, I know Travis can user containers too but it isn’t designed with that paradigm in mind.
-For much of my latest projects, I try to use GitHub Actions, it does basic stuff easily and with custom actions you could abstract a lot from your config file.
+I like that Travis is very flexible and I always feel in control of my builds, but that is also one of its downsides.
+Sometimes a containerization approach does a lot of the boring stuff for you.
+Yes, I know Travis can use containers too, but it isn’t designed with that paradigm in mind.
+For many of my latest projects, I try to use GitHub Actions; it does basic stuff easily and with custom actions you can abstract a lot from your config file.
 If I am working with a repository on GitLab, I would probably use GitLab CI/CD.
-That being said I have no intention of changing my other project’s CI/CD, it runs and as long as it keeps working they are fine.
-One of the beautiful things about CI/CD systems, set it and forget it.
+That being said, I have no intention of changing my other projects’ CI/CD that they run, and as long as they keep working, they are fine.
+One of the beautiful things about CI/CD systems: set it and forget it.

 Next

-Although I am happy with the CI/CD tools I currently use, if opportunity strikes I would like to try other tools.
-Some that have caught my eye have been:
+Although I am happy with the CI/CD tools I currently use, if the opportunity strikes, I would like to try other tools.
+Some that have caught my eye include: